Humanist wedding celebrant in Essex and beyond

 But it doesn't need to be super serious - my goal of every ceremony is to get you, and your guests, relaxed and laughing!
 Don't want gushy vows or the 'solemn moment' as you'd hear the Registrars say?
 Great.
 Want some lightness in the storytelling but the vows to be hopelessly romantic?
 Also great!
 It's about making your ceremony as you want it, and I won't stop until you have a script you are delighted with!

-Whether it's a humanist wedding, a vow renewal, a civil partnership celebration, or you're getting married abroad (I got married abroad so fully understand the logistics, especially for a bilingual ceremony), I'd love to hear about your plans.
+Whether it's a humanist wedding, a vow renewal, a civil partnership celebration, or you're getting married abroad, I'd love to hear about your plans.

-I'm a Humanist, and I believe we're so fortunate to have this one precious life.
-But a humanist wedding is a great choice for people of all faiths and beliefs, particularly couples from different cultural backgrounds who want to weave culture into the day while keeping it non-religious.
+A humanist celebrant-lead wedding is a great choice for people of all faiths and beliefs, particularly couples from different cultural backgrounds who want to weave culture into the day while keeping it non-religious.

 Weekday ceremony